almossawi/badarguments/extras/content/posts/main/index.md

 "My country is at war.
 My heart breaks."

 On inspection, one finds that the event in question doesn't involve two countries of critters, but rather the country of Koalaland and a group of kangaroos living in an enclave.
-Koalaland has a ground force, a navy, an air force, nuclear weapons, sophisticated guidance technology, and all the other things wealthy, well-equipped countries have.
-The other belligerent has none of those things.
+Koalaland has a ground force, a navy, an air force, nuclear warheads, sophisticated guidance technology, and all the other things wealthy, well-equipped countries have.
+The other belligerent doesn't have any of those things.
 All the word "war" does in a post like this is imply a sort of symmetry between both sides in order to justify the one-sidedness in the loss in life and property that will inevitably follow.

 **Indian country**.
-We might call a hostile, dangerous territory "Indian country" to bring to mind the image of lawless, bare-chested American Indian men and women on horseback.
+In military parlance, we might call a hostile, dangerous territory "Indian country" to bring to mind the image of lawless, bare-chested Native Americans on horseback.

 **Radical**.
 We call someone a radical to create associations with instability and absolutist, impractical, dangerous, idealist thinking.
 For that reason, a person's mere existence may be cause for being called a radical.
 As a wise rabbit once said of his fellow rabbits, often described as radicals for demanding basic mammal rights